Kōen Station

 Kōen Station (公園駅, Kōen-eki) is a people mover station in Sakura, Chiba Prefecture, Japan.
-It is on the Yamaman Yūkarigaoka Line, serving the planned community of Yūkarigaoka.
+It is on the Yūkarigaoka Line, serving the planned community of Yūkarigaoka.
 Trains run roughly every 20 minutes.

 After Kōen Station, the Yūkarigaoka Line splits into two and forms a loop.
 Trains headed towards the loop section proceed to Joshidai Station, while trains returning from the loop proceed to Chiku Center Station.